-Kate Dansie is a therapist in Rockville, Maryland, who specializes in working with children, adolescents, and adults with eating disorders, including ARFID, binge-eating disorder, bulimia, OSFED, and anorexia, as well as obsessive compulsive disorder, and self-injury.
+Kate Dansie, MSW, LCSW-C, is a therapist in Rockville, Maryland, who specializes in working with children, adolescents, and adults with eating disorders, including ARFID, binge-eating disorder, bulimia, OSFED, and anorexia, as well as obsessive compulsive disorder, and self-injury.
 Kate can see clients virtually for therapy in Maryland and Virginia.

 Kate has experience working in a variety of settings including outpatient therapy centers, an eating disorder treatment center, partial hospitalization programs, and an inpatient program.